andre-janino/JumboStoreLocator/README.md

 #### Manual tests <a name="manual"></a>

-With the application [up and running](#run), head towards http://localhost:8081 on your favorite browser and you will be greeted with the store locator landing page.
+With the application [up and running](#run), head towards http://localhost:8081 on your favorite browser and you will be greeted with the store locator login page.

 <p align="center">
   <img src="_resources/Test-Login.png" title="Login page" alt="Login page"/>